Kamilnaja/nCMS/readme.md

 After this, go to the /webapi and run "npm run start"

-To start the .scss compilation, run "npm watch-css" in /webapi folder
+To start the .scss compilation, run "npm run watch-css" in /webapi folder